-A new year means new Colour trends for 2020.
+A new year means new Colour trends.
 Crown Paints new Colour palette doesn’t disappoint.
-Whether you are an earthy tones kind of person, a lover of rich jewel hues or a fan of 80’s colour clash, their varied and exciting colour combinations means there is something for everyone.
+Whether you are an earthy tones kind of person, a lover of rich jewel hues or a fan of 80’s colour clash, their varied and exciting colour combinations mean there is something for everyone.

 Connect.
 Shinrin-yoku is the Japanese philosophy of forest bathing, which draws on the therapeutic powers of nature.
 Beyond tradition, it has become a practical